Frequently Asked Questions

 What is required to get support, patches and fixes from SUSE?

-Customers with a Basic subscription are entitled to product upgrades, updates and patches but not technical support.
 Customers with a Standard or Priority subscription are entitled to technical support, in addition to product upgrades, updates and patches.
 Learn more about subscriptions.
 Academic customers who purchase through an Academic or School License Agreement do not receive technical support as a component of their buying program, but may purchase technical support a la carte.
 Learn more about Academic Support Options.
 Silver level Solution Providers and System Integrators who do not receive technical support as part of their PartnerNet entitlement, may purchase technical support a la carte.
 Learn more about PartnerNet Support Options.

 Alliance Partners may purchase support through the Technology Partner Support program.